 We know how hard (and boring) it can be to have to find new activities to keep you busy at home.
-We are keeping all of you effected by the recent events in our thoughts.
+We are keeping all of you effected by the recent events of COVID in our thoughts.
 If you run out of things to keep you busy – take some time to check out our youtube channel.
 It could provide some entertainment and you can find new local businesses to support!

 Egypt is a dreamy destination full of history, culture and mystery.
 Head on over to our Instagram to see our highlighted stories and feed posts from all parts of Egypt!
 Keep scrolling to see some of our favorites on here.
 Already follow us on Instagram?
 We appreciate you – you can see similar posts and MORE on our facebook, check us out!